criggall/g4beamline-primer/README.md

 ### G4beamline Terminal Commands
 To run G4beamline from terminal use the syntax,
 ```
-g4bl file-name.g4bl
+g4bl input.g4bl
 ```
-where ```file-name.g4bl``` is your G4beamline input card.
+where ```input.g4bl``` is replaced by the name of your G4beamline input card.
 Subsequent arguments can be appended to this command; for example, the ```viewer=``` argument can be used to visualize your configuration geometry on or offline (i.e., export to a file).
 For more on this, see the Visualization section below.

 ### Using the GUI
 To launch the GUI from terminal,